 Subcommittees

 Subcommittee membership may be drawn in whole or in part from the parent advisory committee.
 All subcommittee members may vote on subcommittee actions and all subcommittee members count towards the quorum for a subcommittee meeting.
-Ad hoc consultants are not members, do not count towards the quorum, and may not vote.
+Ad hoc consultants are not considered subcommittee members, do not count towards the quorum, and may not vote.
 A quorum for a subcommittee will be three members.
-The Department Committee Management Officer will be notified upon establishment of each standing subcommittee and will be provided information on its name, membership, function, and estimated frequency of meetings.
+The Department Committee Management Officer will be notified upon establishment of each standing subcommittee and will be provided with information on its name, membership, function, and estimated frequency of meetings.